When you have to make a witness statement for court, you can avoid the slip ups.

 It gives the judge an opportunity to assess your performance on critical issues in dispute, and your demeanour and in the overall context of the litigation.

 For these reasons, if your view is inconsistent or at odds with documents before the court, you are likely to be asked questions about it.

 This is probably the most important part of cross-examination.

 The more serious or outlandish the allegation, the better the evidence needs to be.
-Trivial statements of fact are less likely to require documentary support.
+Trivial or inconsequential statements in evidence are less likely to require documentary support.

 If a fact or event is in issue (ie the parties disagree), documentation is likely to be essential.
 Then documentation created at the time of the event is almost invariably more valuable than documentation created after the event.

 Make sure you check out this to make sure you have got it right here before you sign off on the statement.